1. What is Wisconsin Foreign LLC Registration?

 authority to transact business within Wisconsin.
 This authority is issued by the

-Wisconsin Secretary of State upon approval of the
+Wisconsin Secretary of State upon approval of

 Foreign Limited Liability Company Application for Registration,